A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Recursive Value Function Method

 \subsection{Characterizations of minimal and maximal reachable sets}

-Consider a case where the control input $u(.)$ is chosen to avoid or delay as much as possible the entry of the system state into the target set.
-If a trajectory $\phi_{0}^{T}(.,s_0,u)$ can still enter the target set within the time horizon $T$ in this case, the initial state of this trajectory $s_0$ must belong to the minimum reachable set.
-Thus, a value function $W_1(.):\mathbb{R}^n \to \mathbb{R}$ can be constructed as Equ. (\ref{maxvalue}).
+Consider a case where the control input $u(.)$ is chosen to avoid the trajectory from reaching the target set or delay the time when the trajectory first touches the target set.
+With such a control input, the initial state of a trajectory that can touch the target set within the time horizon $T$ must be an element of the minimal reachable set.
+Thus, we can construct the following value function:

-Then the minimal reachable set can be characterized by:
+Then the minimal reachable set is the $T-$sublevel set of function $W_1(.)$, i.e.:

-Consider another case where the control input $u(.)$ is chosen to enable the system state to reach the target set in as short a time as possible.
-If a trajectory can enter the target set within time horizon $T$ in this case, then the initial state of this trajectory must belong to the maximal reachable set.
-Thus, a value function $W_2(.):\mathbb{R}^n \to \mathbb{R}$ can be constructed as Equ. (\ref{minvalue}).
+Consider another case in which the control input $u(.)$ is aims to steer the system state to reach the target set in the shortest possible time.
+If a trajectory can enter the target set within time horizon $T$ in this case, then its initial state must be an element of the maximal reachable set.
+Thus, a value function $W_2(.):\mathbb{R}^n \to \mathbb{R}$ can be constructed as Eq. (\ref{minvalue}).

 Then the maximal reachable set can be characterized by: